C++ Basics

 1. No user-declared (or inherited) constructors.

-2. No private or protected non-static data members.
+2. No private/protected non-static data members.

 3. No virtual functions.

-4. No virtual or non-public base classes (since C++17).
+4. No virtual or non-public bases (since C++17).

 struct Point { int x; int y; };